-Oven-proof, heavy-based frying pan large enough for the steak (ideally a cast iron skillet)
+Oven-proof, heavy-based frying pan large enough for the steak (ideally a cast iron skillet) or BBQ

 Tomahawk steakapprox.
 1kg

 Vegetable / rapeseed oilor any cooking oil that can withstand a high heat

 Woody herbs such as thyme or rosemarya small bunch